Tritlo/ghc/docs/users_guide/glasgow_exts.rst

         Relevant bindings include
           x :: a (bound at hole.hs:2:3)
           f :: a -> a (bound at hole.hs:2:1)
-        Valid substitutions include x :: a (bound at hole.hs:2:3)
+        Valid hole fits include x :: a (bound at hole.hs:2:3)

 Here are some more details: